reembe/MP4-Getting-Through-Brooklyn-Tech-Simulator/README.txt

-# game
+# Getting Through Brooklyn Tech Simulator

-This is the readme for game, try to keep it up to date with any information future-you will wish past-you remembered to write down
+This is the readme for Getting Through Brooklyn Tech Simulator, try to keep it up to date with any information future-you will wish past-you remembered to write down

 ## Project set up